hack3rs.ca network-security

 triage-questions

-• ?Was the control-plane action expected, approved, and performed by the right identity?
+• ?Was this control-plane action expected, approved, and performed by the correct identity from a recognized location?

-• ?Did an IAM or network policy change create a new exposure or privilege path?
+• ?Did an IAM or network policy change create a new access path or expose a resource that was previously restricted?

-• ?Were logging/guardrail controls changed before or during suspicious activity?
+• ?Were logging or guardrail controls modified before or during the suspicious activity — potentially to reduce visibility?

-• ?What high-value data/resources were accessible with the abused role/account?
+• ?What high-value data or resources were accessible to the abused role or account, and for how long?

 defender-actions.checklist